sidharth-av/form-manager-app/README.md

 npm run dev
 ```

-- Connects your app to Shopify Partners account.
+- Connects your app to your Shopify Partner account.
-- Exposes your local server using ngrok.
+- Exposes your local server using Ngrok.
 - Injects environment variables automatically.

 ---